JustMarvell/BUFF_NAI/README.md

 - GPU: AMD Radeon 660M (integrated, not used for acceleration — inference runs on CPU)
 - RAM: 16 GB DDR5
 - OS: Linux (Zorin OS)
+- A Discord bot token (only needed if you want the Discord integration — see `.env.example`)

 No dedicated GPU is required.
 A 7-8B quantized model comfortably fits in 16GB RAM alongside Whisper and Piper.